miekg/lean/README.md

 what a prompt should look like and came up with "lean" - a 1 line prompt that stays out of your face.

+When lean starts, only 2 characters show on the screen '%' on the left and '~' on the right.

 ![lean example gif](https://github.com/miekg/lean/blob/master/lean.gif "Example Session Using Lean")

 So lean is an evolution of pure, with the following changes: